 Tracy from A Slice of Smith Life shared a ton of ideas for a Canonization of Mother Teresa lapbook.
 I may borrow some of these for notebooking pages here!
 I found a wonderful printable lesson plan pack on Mother Teresa and charity at Our Lady of Fatima Catholic Church's website that has me envisioning a trivia type Q & A game with among other things.

-the Mother Teresa excerpt from our copy of Loyola Kids Book of Heroes, so when we need to burn some energy inside this week, we may be playing a hallway game where we run to one side of our hallway for "true" and another side for "false".
+Plus, Learning to Give has a quick True/False quiz that aligns to the reading in the Mother Teresa excerpt from our copy of Loyola Kids Book of Heroes, so when we need to burn some energy inside this week, we may be playing a hallway game where we run to one side of our hallway for "true" and another side for "false".

 I also found a skit within a long and varied FREE lesson plan pack download at Ave Maria Press.